 Significantly, I am not saying she has the full blown disorder -- only a professional can determine that.
 Rather, I'm only saying you are describing a woman who may have moderate to strong traits of BPD.
 If so, it is a serious problem because, even when such traits fall well short of the diagnostic threshold, they still can be strong enough to make your life miserable and undermine a marriage.

-A second difference is seen in the frequency of mood changes.
+is seen in the frequency of mood changes.
 Bipolar mood swings are very slow because they are caused by gradual changes in body chemistry.
 They are considered rapid if as many as four occur in a year.
 In contrast, four BPD mood changes can easily occur in a week.
 The latter therefore is consistent with your description of numerous temper tantrums ("two a month on average," you say).
+A third difference

-A third difference is seen in duration.
+is seen in duration.
 Whereas bipolar moods typically last a week or two, BPD rages typically last only a few hours (and rarely as long as 36 hours).
 Again, these short-duration rages are consistent with with the brief tantrums and hissy fits you describe.
+A fourth difference

-A fourth difference is seen in the speed with which the mood change develops.
+is seen in the speed with which the mood change develops.
 Whereas a bipolar change typically will build slowly over two weeks, a BPD change typically occurs in less than a minute -- often in only 10 seconds -- because it is event-triggered by some innocent comment or action.
 Significantly, the behavior you describe is consistent with these event-triggered outbursts.
 As you say, the bad mood does not slowly develop but, rather, "she will suddenly and without warning become angry when something happens."
 Like I said, the tantrum is event-triggered.
+A fifth difference

-A fifth difference is that, whereas bipolar can be treated very successfully in at least 80% of victims by swallowing a pill, BPD cannot be managed by medication because it arises from childhood damage to the emotional core -- not from a change in body chemistry.
+is that, whereas bipolar can be treated very successfully in at least 80% of victims by swallowing a pill, BPD cannot be managed by medication because it arises from childhood damage to the emotional core -- not from a change in body chemistry.
 As you are clearly aware, the source of your W's damage likely is her mother and the damage likely occurred in early childhood.
+A sixth difference

-A sixth difference is that, whereas bipolar disorder can cause people to be irritable and obnoxious during the manic phase, it does not rise to the level of meanness and vindictiveness you see when a BPDer is splitting you black.
+is that, whereas bipolar disorder can cause people to be irritable and obnoxious during the manic phase, it does not rise to the level of meanness and vindictiveness you see when a BPDer is splitting you black.
 That difference is HUGE: while a manic person may regard you as an irritation, a BPDer can perceive you as Hitler and will treat you accordingly.
 This seems consistent with your description of very hateful, spiteful behavior.
+A seventh difference

-A seventh difference is that, whereas a bipolar sufferer is not usually angry, a BPDer is filled with anger that has been carried inside since early childhood.
+is that, whereas a bipolar sufferer is not usually angry, a BPDer is filled with anger that has been carried inside since early childhood.
 You don't have to do anything to CREATE the anger.
 Rather, you only have to say or do some minor thing to TRIGGER the anger that is already there -- which is consistent with your description.
+An eight difference

 The problem is this has happened since a couple months into us dating.